Tensor Networks Meet Neural Networks: A Survey and Future Perspectives: Tensor Basis

 \subsubsection{BTT Decomposition}

-CP and Tucker decomposition both decompose a tensor into a core tensor multiplied by a matrix along each mode, while CP imposes an additional super diagonal constraint on the core tensor for the sake of simplifying the structural information of the core tensor.
-A more generalized decomposition method called BTT decomposition~\cite{de2008decompositions1} has been proposed to make a tradeoff between the CP and Tucker methods by imposing a block diagonal constraint on Tucker's core tensor.
-The TN diagram for BTT decomposition is illustrated in Fig.~\ref{fig:tensor-formats}~(c).
+The CP and Tucker decompositions both decompose a tensor into a core tensor multiplied by a matrix along each mode, while CP imposes an additional super diagonal constraint on the core tensor for the sake of simplifying the structural information of the core tensor.
+A more generalized decomposition method called the BTT decomposition~\cite{de2008decompositions1} has been proposed as a tradeoff between the CP and Tucker methods, by imposing a block diagonal constraint on Tucker's core tensor.
+The TN diagram for the BTT decomposition is illustrated in Fig.~\ref{fig:tensor-formats}~(c).